Department of Health and Human Services

 Carolyn Cozad Hughes Administrative Law Judge

-- 2. I highlight, in bold, the deficiencies that Petitioner has appealed.
+- back to note 1 2.
+I highlight, in bold, the deficiencies that Petitioner has appealed.

-- 4. My findings of fact/conclusions of law are set forth, in italics and bold, in the discussion captions of this decision.
+- back to note 3 4.
+My findings of fact/conclusions of law are set forth, in italics and bold, in the discussion captions of this decision.

-- 5. I recognize that these employees were in a difficult position.
+- back to note 4 5.
+I recognize that these employees were in a difficult position.
 Facility policy dictated that they report to the person who committed the abuse, and that person was assisted by individuals who directly supervised most of the nursing staff.
 This does not excuse the employees’ silence in the face of resident abuse, although it underscores some serious problems with the facility’s administration.

-- 6. I reject R1’s unsubstantiated accusation that the administrator performed a rectal exam.
+- back to note 5 6.
+I reject R1’s unsubstantiated accusation that the administrator performed a rectal exam.

-- 7. As discussed below, Petitioner makes much of the state agency’s failure to send investigators immediately to the facility in response to this report.
+- back to note 6 7.
+As discussed below, Petitioner makes much of the state agency’s failure to send investigators immediately to the facility in response to this report.
 But, based on this report, the state might reasonably have concluded that the accusations were fabricated.

-- 8. Aside from helping her prepare a grievance, the record does not include much evidence of facility staff assisting R1 in the wake of the abuse.
+- back to note 7 8.
+Aside from helping her prepare a grievance, the record does not include much evidence of facility staff assisting R1 in the wake of the abuse.
 According to the grievance itself, the social worker referred the grievance to the administrator.
 CMS Ex.
 10 at 3.
 To refer an allegation of abuse to the alleged abuser shows a disturbing disregard for the resident’s safety.

-- 9. Although Petitioner faults CMS for mentioning the absence of a qualified administrator, it did not appeal this finding, which therefore remains a final agency determination.
+- back to note 8 9.
+Although Petitioner faults CMS for mentioning the absence of a qualified administrator, it did not appeal this finding, which therefore remains a final agency determination.